mr-Arturio/PinPongGame/README.md

 Things to consider:
 - *Game Logic: Understand the physics of ball movement in a Ping Pong game.
 You'll need to handle collisions, calculate angles, and update the game state accordingly.
 There are libraries like Matter.js or Phaser that can simplify this process.*
 - *Graphics and Visuals: Think about the visual elements of your game.
 Even in its early stages, having some basic graphics and animations can make the game more engaging.*

+To add:
+for ping pong score  when score is 10:10 add an option for player to win by two points keep track of the game score: how many games one player won.